marco-d/marco-d/README.md

 - 👋 Hi, I’m @marco-d, aka Marco D'Elia
-- 👀 I’m interested in architecture, BIM and digital planning design and construction
+- 👀 I’m interested in architecture, BIM and digital workflows for collaboration, design and construction
-- 🌱 I’m currently learning general js programming and tooling to use ifc.js
+- 🌱 I’m currently getting familiar with programming fundamentals (js, node and tooling) aspiring to build webapps for building data
-- 💞️ I’m looking to collaborate on cool open stuff for capturing and managing construction and building data
+- 💞️ I’m looking to round up my knowledge in programming and to understand patterns and best practices
-- 📫 How to reach me - contact via LinkedIn or GitHub? 🙅 Still have to build something like a page for my work --- but for now you miss nothing 😶
+- 📫 Please contact me either via LinkedIn or via GitHub, as far I haven't created any interesting webpage about my work sofar
 <!---
 marco-d/marco-d is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.